prince-bojji/AgapSyon-WebApp/README.md

 "AgapSyon: Paghanda at Pag-aksyon sa mga Sakuna”, is a web application that addresses the Philippines' lack of resources in managing disaster readiness and disaster response.
 Due to the country's vulnerability to natural calamities, including floods, typhoons, earthquakes, fire, volcanic eruptions, and landslides.

-AgapSyon aims to provide daily weather updates, guidelines for disaster preparedness, maps of evacuation centers, emergency hotlines, and the Report feature.
+AgapSyon aims to provide daily weather updates, guidelines for disaster preparedness, maps of evacuation centers, emergency hotlines, and to Report a problem.

 This application is built using Tailwind CSS, React JS, and Firebase.